• Menu

 Lightweight travel pants, capris, leggings, dresses and/or skirts (below the knee) will be most comfortable.
 Short-sleeved shirts, tank tops with a scarf to cover your shoulders or a long dress are all fine.

-It will be cooler in the bus and in restaurants so do have a light jacket or wrap that you can wear.
+It will be cooler in the bus and in restaurants so have a light jacket or wrap that you can wear.
 And it’ll be cool in the Sahara at night as well.
 In general, you’ll want to be prepared to dress in layers as the temperature can swing wide from mid-day to evening.

 Q.What type of shoes should I bring?